mohanjeetsingh/mBlox/spec.md

 ### 2.3.
 Item Wrapper
 The parent of the articles is a `div` with `row`, `g-{gutter}`, and responsive column classes (e.g., `row-cols-1 row-cols-md-2 row-cols-lg-3`).
 Each item is then rendered inside an `<article>` tag.
 A new row `div` is started at `postID=0`, or when a carousel slide wraps, or specifically for the second item (`postID=1`) in a `list` type block.
+The row `div` receives responsive horizontal padding (`px-2 px-sm-3 ...`) for most block types, but receives `px-0` for the `BLOCK_LIST` type to ensure list items are flush with the container edges.
 - **Structure**: `<article class="col d-inline-flex ..." role="article">...item...</article>`

 ### 2.4.
 Item Rendering (data-type)